The Gilbert Arborescence Problem: Preliminaries

 where $E$ is the set of all edges in $T$.
 A Gilbert network $T$ is a \emph{minimum Gilbert network} (MGN), if $T$ has the minimum cost of all Gilbert networks spanning the same point set $N$, with the same flow demands $t_{ij}$ and the same cost function $w(\cdot)$.
-By the arguments of~\cite{cox-1998}, an MGN always exists in a Minkowski space when Conditions~\eqref{eq:cost-ftn-non-neg}--\eqref{eq:cost-ftn-concave} are assumed for the weight function.
+By the arguments of~\cite{cox-1998}, an MGN always exists in a Minkowski space when Conditions~\eqref{eq:cost-ftn-non-neg}, \eqref{eq:cost-ftn-non-dec}, and \eqref{eq:cost-ftn-trnglr} are assumed for the weight function.

-Conditions~\eqref{eq:cost-ftn-non-neg}--\eqref{eq:cost-ftn-trnglr} above ensure that the weight function is non-negative, non-decreasing and triangular, respectively.
+Conditions~\eqref{eq:cost-ftn-non-neg}, \eqref{eq:cost-ftn-non-dec}, and \eqref{eq:cost-ftn-trnglr} ensure that the weight function is non-negative, non-decreasing and triangular, respectively.
 These are natural conditions for most applications.
-Unfortunately, the first three conditions alone do not guarantee that a minimum Gilbert network is a tree.
-To show this, we now give an example of a Gilbert network problem with two sources and one sink in the Euclidean plane, where there exists a split-route flow that has a lower cost than any arborescence.
+Unfortunately, these conditions alone do not guarantee that a minimum Gilbert network is a tree.
+To show this, we now give an example of a Gilbert network problem with two sources and one sink in the Euclidean plane, where there exists a \textit{split-route flow} (i.e. some vertex has at least two out-going edges and therefore the network contains a cycle) that has a lower cost than any arborescence.

 For this example there are two sources $p_1, p_2$ and a sink $q$ which are the vertices of a triangle $\triangle p_1p_2q$ with edge lengths $\enorm{p_1-p_2}=1$ and $\enorm{p_1-q}=\enorm{p_2-q}=10$, as illustrated in Figure~\ref{figureEx1}.